SumicITSolutionsLtd/Sumic-Online/README.md

 ## FYI Adding Routes

+- issue with adding new routes
-To add new routes, update the `Routes.jsx` file:
+- solution: add new routes to the `Routes.jsx` file
+- add new route to the `ProjectRoutes` function
 ```jsx
 import { useRoutes } from "react-router-dom";
 import HomePage from "pages/HomePage";